open-component-model/ocm-spec/doc/appendix/E/ociImage.md

 # `ociImage` &#8212; OCI Image or Image Index

-An OCI artefact that contains an OCI container image.
+An OCI artifact that contains an OCI container image.
 The content is intended to be used as container image.

-A general [ociArtefact](ociArtefact.md) may describe any kind of content, depending on the media type of its config blob (see also [`helmChart`](helmChart.md)).
+A general [ociArtifact](ociArtifact.md) may describe any kind of content, depending on the media type of its config blob (see also [`helmChart`](helmChart.md)).